shumbert/geeky-wiki/software/firefox.md

 ## Smart Block
 Firefox includes a tracking blocking feature which blocks third-party scripts and contents, but when activated it may interfere with websites normal behaviour as well as 3rd party login.
 To avoid this problem Firefox introduced SmartBlock which provides [local stand-ins scripts](https://blog.mozilla.org/security/2021/03/23/introducing-smartblock/) or quickly [unblocks scripts](https://blog.mozilla.org/security/2021/07/13/smartblock-v2/) when 3rd party login is needed.

+## Site Isolation
+Before Site Isolation Firefox would spawn one parent/privileged process which then launches and coordinates a number of child processes, mostly web content processes and utility processes.
+Although that architecture provides some level of protection an attacker could execute a sophisticated attack where a malicious site would gain full access to a web content process memory and potentially steal information stored by other web sites.
+More informatiton [here](https://hacks.mozilla.org/2021/05/introducing-firefox-new-site-isolation-security-architecture/).

+Site Isolation has been rolled out in Firefox 94, now each web site is loading in a separate process.